JeroenVanB/LAMAS/docs/index.md

 </table>

 ## Discussion

-TODO update: GKA does not outperform GA (GreedyKipke is better, see average tricks won.
-He just does not stop winning.
-He's out of control!)
-TODO: Discuss why GKA is better than FKA

 The results in Table 6 show that agents who use strategies which are based on Kripke knowledge (GKA, FKA) outperform simple agents (RA, GA).
 The RA clearly performs the worst, while the GKA performs the best.